All Episodes

 And it goes on and on and on.

-Michael Pollan, by the way, contributing writer for the Times magazine, a professor of journalism at the University of California at Berkeley.
+Michael Pollan, by the way, contributing writer for the Times Magazine, a professor of journalism at the University of California at Berkeley.

-We will then have to get to work on improving our health, which means going to work on the American way of eating.
+To keep from bankrupting ourselves, we will then have to get to work on improving our health, which means going to work on the American way of eating.

-Mr. Pollan, it's none of your business.
+Mr. Pollo, it's none of your business.

 It's none of Obama's business how anybody eats.